 Magnesium rich foods chart for kids focus and calm

 Magnesium rich foods for kids include pumpkin seeds, dark chocolate, avocado, oats, spinach, black beans, and bananas.
 Magnesium regulates GABA — the brain’s natural “calm” neurotransmitter — reducing anxiety, hyperactivity, and focus problems in children.
-Research shows that a large proportion of children with attention challenges are magnesium-deficient, directly impacting their attention, emotional regulation, and sleep quality.

 Here’s something nobody talks about: one mineral deficiency can make even the most patient child act like they’ve skipped a nap and had three sodas.
 That mineral is magnesium — and most kids aren’t getting enough of it.